commerceboard/geeModule-Java-Module-Framework/README.md

-# geeModule - Java Modules Framework
+# geeModule - Java Module Framework

 **geeModule is a Java framework for managing modules.**
 It requires no special building or packaging and instead loads classes and resources directly from their directories.